luiz-linkezio/luiz-linkezio/README.md

   <a href="https://github.com/login?return_to=https%3A%2F%2Fgithub.com%2Fluiz-linkezio" target="_blank"><img src="https://img.shields.io/github/followers/luiz-linkezio?label=Follow&style=social" alt="Seguir / Follow" title="Seguir / Follow"></a>
 </div>

-- Most of my repositories have an English version of the README.md (named as README(English).md), feel free to check it out.
+- Although some of my repositories are in other language(s), they have an English version of the README.md (named as README(English).md), feel free to check it out.

 ## Bio :dna: :scroll: